chrisgrieser/shimmering-obsidian/docs/Alfred-based Quick Switcher.md

 **`oa`: `a`ttachment Search**
 - Searches exclusively for attachments (i.e., non-Markdown files) in your vault. `↵` will open the selected file in Obsidian, if [Obsidian is able to open them](https://help.obsidian.md/Advanced+topics/Accepted+file+formats).
 Otherwise, they will be opened in your system's default app for the respective file type.
 - The modifiers `⌘/⌃/⌥ + ↵` and the previewing (`⇧` or `⌘y`) work the same way as with the main `o` search.
-- The `fn + ↵` however, works differently; it opens the file in system's default app, *regardless* whether Obsidian can open the file or not.
+- The `fn + ↵` combination, however, works differently; it opens the file in system's default app, *regardless* whether Obsidian can open the file or not.

 ## Extra Features